-Congress currently is considering several gatekeeper bills, including the "TITLE Act" (S. 1454, sponsored by Senator Sheldon Whitehouse, D-RI) and the similiar "Corporate Transparency Act" (S. 1717, sponsored by Senator Ron Wyden, D-OR, and H.R.
-3089, sponsored by Representative Carolyn Maloney, D-NY).
-Each of these measures contain provisions that would regulate many lawyers and law firms as “formation agents” (and hence, “financial institutions”) under the Bank Secrecy Act and subject them to the Act’s anti-money laundering (AML) and suspicious activity reporting (SAR) requirements when they help clients establish corporations or limited liability companies.
-The bills would also require states, small businesses, and those businesses' lawyers to gather and maintain extensive “beneficial ownership” information on the new companies they help create and make the information available to federal law enforcement authorities.
+Congress has been considering several gatekeeper bills, including the "TITLE Act" (S. 1454, sponsored by Senator Sheldon Whitehouse, (D-RI)), the "Corporate Transparency Act" (S. 1717, sponsored by Senator Ron Wyden, (D-OR), and H.R.
+3089, sponsored by Representative Carolyn Maloney, (D-NY)), and the original version of the "Counter Terrorism and Illicit Finance Act" (H.R.
+6068 sponsored by Representatives Steve Pearce (R-NM) and Blaine Luetkemeyer (R-MO)).
+Each of these measures would require states, small businesses, and those businesses' lawyers to gather and maintain extensive "beneficial ownership" information on the new corporations and limited liability companies they help create and make the information available to federal law enforcement authorities.
+The TITLE Act and the Corporate Transparency Act also contain provisions that would regulate many lawyers and law firms as “formation agents” (and hence, “financial institutions”) under the Bank Secrecy Act and subject them to the Act’s anti-money laundering (AML) and suspicious activity reporting (SAR) requirements when they help clients establish new companies.

 S. 1454 was referred to the Senate Judiciary Committee, S. 1717 was referred to the Senate Banking, Housing, and Urban Affairs Committee, and H.R.
-3089 was referred to the House Financial Services Committee.
+3089 and H.R.
+6068 were referred to the House Financial Services Committee.

 On October 3, 2014, the ABA submitted a second comment letter to FinCEN in response to the agency’s updated customer due diligence proposal.
 In those comments, the ABA urged FinCEN to include language in its final rule clarifying that when lawyers or law firms open escrow or client trust accounts on behalf of their clients, they need only disclose their own beneficial ownership information, not the identity or beneficial ownership of their clients for whom the accounts were established.
-Susequently, FinCEN issued its final rule on May 11, 2016 that includes the ABA-proposed language designed to protect client confidentiality.
+Subsequently, FinCEN issued its final rule on May 11, 2016 that includes the ABA-proposed language designed to protect client confidentiality.
+The new rule became fully effective and binding on covered financial institutions on May 11, 2018.

 On December 1, 2016, the intergovernmental regulatory body known as the Financial Action Task Force (FATF) released its Mutual Evaluation Report on the United States’ AML and combatting the financing of terrorism (CFT) measures.
 The FATF report took the position that although the AML and CFT regulatory framework in the U.S. is “well developed and robust,” the framework has some significant gaps, including the lack of strict federal AML and SAR regulations on lawyers, accountants, and other non-financial businesses and professions.
-The recent FATF report—combined with recent media stories alleging that certain law firm client trust accounts have been used to launder money and criticizing the concept of lawyer-client confidentiality—could lead to renewed efforts to advance gatekeeper legislation in the 115th Congress.
+The recent FATF report—combined with recent media stories alleging that certain law firm client trust accounts may have been used to launder money and criticizing the concept of lawyer-client confidentiality—has created additional momentum for several of the gatekeeper proposals in the 115th Congress.